- » Key resources and services

 - automatic referral

 - a group program for relapse prevention.

-For Aboriginal and Torres Strait Islander young people, the service has employed an Indigenous health worker to assist in the provision of culturally sensitive services.
+For Aboriginal and Torres Strait Islander young people, the service has employed an Aboriginal Health Worker to assist in the provision of culturally sensitive services.

 Abstract adapted from Queensland Health

 Institute for Child and Youth Mental Health

 Stathis SL, Letters P, Doolan I, Whittingham D (2006)

 Developing an integrated substance use and mental health service in the specialised setting of a youth detention centre.